Sipbuu/Javascript/README.md

-# Javascript
+# Why is this here?
-Some javascript coding I made.
+I am just coding some javascript, do not mind this please.